 Toddler’s stubbornness is by far the worst!
 Not only do they kick and scream, but they also provide absolutely no reason for the situation they are being stubborn about.

-The stubbornness can be over absolutely anything, ranging from bath time, bedtime, dinner time, school time, and even at 3-am when they think they have had enough sleep.
+The stubbornness can be over absolutely anything, ranging from bath time, bedtime, and even at 3-am when they think they have had enough sleep.
 It is extremely frustrating and can lead to a full-on argument between parent and child.
 It does not have to be that way though.

 I have 7 tips for you here that you can use immediately.